riwaelkari/AI-Home-Doctor-Chatbot/README.md

 1. **Add Environment Variables**

-Creat a `.env` file in the root directory and add the following neseccary environmental variables:
+Create a `.env` file in the root directory and add the following neseccary environmental variables:

    ```
    SECRET_TOKEN = '' # Your OpenAI API Key